Shannon Rose Selden leads the firm’s Asset Management Litigation Practice and is a Co-Coordinator of the Firm’s Private Equity Group. Ms. Selden ...

 - Standard General in litigation arising from its 2014 investment in American Apparel, and related agreements between Standard General, the company, and its former Chief Executive Officer, Dov Charney.

-- Oaktree Capital Management, Centerbridge and Five Mile in litigation to enforce guarantees with a Las Vegas real estate investment.
+- NexBank as agent for lenders, Oaktree Capital Management, Centerbridge and Five Mile, in litigation to enforce guarantees with a Las Vegas real estate investment.

-- Culligan, its directors, Clayton, Dubilier & Rice and its Fund VI in a putative shareholder derivative action in New York Supreme Court, alleging claims for illegal dividends and breach of fiduciary duty.
+- Culligan, its directors, Clayton, Dubilier & Rice and its Fund VI in a derivative action brought by Culligan franchise dealers in New York Supreme Court, alleging fraudulent conveyances and breach of fiduciary duty.

-- A major pharmaceutical company in litigation alleging material breaches and unilateral termination of a commercial supply agreement for the development and manufacture of a vaccine.
+- A global pharmaceutical company in litigation alleging material breaches and unilateral termination of a commercial supply agreement for the development and manufacture of a vaccine.

-- JC Flowers in an adversary proceeding in the MF Global bankruptcy regarding dividends paid in connection with its preferred stock.
+- J.C.
+Flowers in litigation brought by the MF Global bankruptcy trustee seeking to recover dividends paid in connection with preferred stock.